simbleau/cddns/README.md

 ```

 # Kubernetes
-To run this as a Cloudfare DDNS daemon in a cluster, here is an example:
+To run this as a Cloudflare DDNS daemon in a cluster, here is an example:
-1. Convert your token to base64: `echo -n '<YOUR_CLOUDFARE_TOKEN>' | base64`
+1. Convert your token to base64: `echo -n '<YOUR_CLOUDFLARE_TOKEN>' | base64`
 2. Create a secret for your token:
 ```yaml
 apiVersion: v1